 Sarah has degrees in ecology from the University of Toronto (B.Sc. and M.Sc.) and a Ph.D. in soil microbial ecology in agroecosystems from Iowa State University.
-During her time in Iowa, Sarah found her passion for communicating science and farmer-led on-farm research.
+During her time in Iowa, Sarah found her passion for communicating science and farmer-led research.
 Through her involvement with Practical Farmers of Iowa, Sarah saw firsthand the power of farmer-led research.
 Since returning to Ontario she has worked to develop and coordinate EFAO’s farmer-led research program, which supports member-farmers to design, collect and share evidence-based information for their farms.
 When she is not working with EFAO, you can find Sarah farming diversified perennial crops and pastured livestock with her family at Three Ridges Ecological Farm.